quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC recommends that endpoints signal any detected errors to the peer.
 Errors can occur at the transport level and the application level.
 Transport errors, such as a protocol violation, affect the entire connection.
-Applications that use QUIC can define their own error detection and signalling (see, for example, {{Section 8 of QUIC-HTTP}}).
+Applications that use QUIC can define their own error detection and signaling (see, for example, {{Section 8 of QUIC-HTTP}}).
 Application errors can affect an entire connection or a single stream.